🎁 Holiday Special: Save 20% + Free Migration (Value $500+)!

 2. Errors that cause significant health risks, even if no harm occurs.

-This may include a situation where the wrong medication was administered but prompt medical attention prevented harm.
+This may include a situation where the wrong medication was administered, but prompt medical attention prevented harm.

 3. Repeated medication errors that indicate a pattern or systemic issue.